-Where's the best place for the motor on an e-bike?
+Where's the best place for the motor on an electric bike?

-With more and more electric bicycles on the market in Australia, we're seeing more examples of the various places a motor can be added to a bicycle.
-This article is about the advantages or otherwise of the three main motor placements on an electric bicycle.
+With more and more electric bikes on the market in Australia, we're seeing more examples of the various places a motor can be added to a bicycle.
+This article is about the advantages or otherwise of the three main motor placements on an electric bike.
 It is about 'complete electric bicycles', as opposed to electric bike conversion kits, which have slightly different criteria though a similar conclusion.
-Friction drives are ignored here, as are kickstarter/crowd-funded projects.

 1 -Do you feel confident when leaving the house on this e-bike, that you'll have an enjoyable and safe ride that will make you want to use it next time you leave the house?

-2 - Do you feel comfortable riding this electric bicycle?
+2 - Do you feel comfortable riding this electric bike?

-3 - Can the electric bicycle go up hills with an amount of assistance sufficient to your needs/desires?
+3 - Can the electric bike go up hills with an amount of assistance sufficient to your needs/desires?

-4 - Can someone service this electric bicycle for you, are spare parts available now and will spare batteries be available in 5 years?
+4 - Can someone service this electric bike for you?
+Are spare parts available now and will spare batteries be available in 5 years?